cloudsmith-io/cloudsmith-api/bindings/java/src/docs/OrgsApi.md

 ### HTTP request headers

  - **Content-Type**: application/json
- - **Accept**: Not defined
+ - **Accept**: application/json

 <a name="orgsTeamsRead"></a>
 # **orgsTeamsRead**
-> OrganizationTeam orgsTeamsRead(org, team)
+> OrganizationTeamResponse orgsTeamsRead(org, team)

-Get the details for the specific team.
+Get the details of a specific team within an organization.

-Get the details for the specific team.
+Get the details of a specific team within an organization.

 ### Example
 ```java